ubikwitous/WaterCooler/README.md

 4. Created By
 This is a default column, so no need to create it, but you may want to add it to your View on the SharePoint list.

+## Permissions on the SharePoint List
+This is a critical step to keep people from overwriting others' information.
+Go into the List Settings.
+Click Advanced Settings.
+Under Create and Edit access, be sure to select 'Create items and edit items that were created by the user'

 ## Import the PowerApp and PowerAutomate
 Once the SharePoint list is created, import the files to create the PowerApp and PowerAutomate.

+## Usage
+The Splash Screen loads on a timer for 3 seconds.
+When the next screen appears, it is a list where users

 ## Other Information
 The Water Cooler icon used was made by Creaticca Creative Agency from https://www.flaticon.com